 1. Create a Catchy Email Subject

-It can revolve around some latest events, have a humorous hint, or contain a question.
+An email subject line can revolve around some latest events, have a humorous hint, or contain a question.
 However, do not forget that it should somehow highlight whether it is going to be about sales, new collections, or blog articles of the week.

 2. Make It Pretty